JLBrigham/CV/README.md

 **Foxtons Ltd, London, UK** (March 2015 to March 2017)
 _Property Manager_

-- A complex role which required me to use my **analytical, logical and interpersonal skills** to deal with all aspects of the residential tenancies, liasing with both landlords and tenants.
+- A complex role which required me to use my **analytical, logical and interpersonal skills** to deal with all aspects of the residential tenancies, liaising with both landlords and tenants.
 - I dealt with independent contractors to resolve maintenance issues as well as project managing large scale works such as refurbishment of properties.
 On a daily   basis this relied on my **problem solving** skills and my ability to use my **initiative** and **think on my feet** as I was often required to work to tight           deadlines.
 - Trusted to take on the extra responsibility of a larger portfolio when required and successfully managed to consistently achieve the same **high level of           customer service** for which I was often commended.
 - Studied for and successfully passed the **NFoPP Level 3 Technical Award in Residential Letting and Property Management**.